Department of Marketing and Entrepreneurship

 Business Communication Minor

-The Business Communication minor is interdisciplinary in nature and offered jointly by the College of Business and the College of Humanities, Arts and Sciences.
+The Business Communication minor is interdisciplinary in nature and offered jointly by the Wilson College of Business and the College of Humanities, Arts and Sciences.
 It is under the jurisdiction of the Department of Marketing and the Department of Communication and Media.
 The minor requires a 12-hour core plus 9 hours from three emphases.

 Required | ||